The COVID-19 Immunity Task Force’s mandate

 Fine-tuning methods for accurate serologic testing: Which tests can detect the new variants?
 Are there antibody tests that can be developed giving us results in minutes?

-Supporting research partners from across Canada in a new collaboration that will study vaccine effectiveness and safety in the population at large and in high-priority groups.
+Supporting research partners from across Canada in a new collaboration that studied vaccine effectiveness and safety in the population at large and in high-priority groups.

 Boosters